nakerin7588/omni-carver/README.md

 ## 6. omni_carver_localization

 See in <a href="src/omni_carver_localization/launch/ekf.launch.py">ekf.launch.py</a>.
 This package has contain launch file for EKF from robot localization package to filt wheel odometry and imu togeter to make odometry of robot more smooth and accurate.
+For robot localization config, I use this guide to custom my config.

+> !WARNING
+> At this moment robot have a lot of error form sensor such as IMU or wheel encoder.
+So it need to tune more to make odometry more accurate.

 ## 7. omni_carver_slam

 See in <a href="src/omni_carver_slam/launch/mapping.launch.py">mapping.launch.py</a>.
 This pacakge has contain launch file for mapping and save map via slam toolbox and nav2.

 # Mapping

+# Demonstrate